myaut/dtrace-stap-book/book/kernel/proc.md

 ![image:linux-task](linux/task.png)

 Task which is currently executed on CPU is accessible through `current` macro which actually calls function to get task from run-queue of CPU where it is called.
 To get current pointer in SystemTap, use `task_current()`.
 You can also get pointer to a `task_struct` using `pid2task()` function which accepts PID as its first argument.
-Task tapset provides several functions similiar for functions used as [Probe Context][lang/context]. [task-funcs] They all get pointer to a `task_struct` as their argument:
+Task tapset provides several functions similar for functions used as [Probe Context][lang/context]. [task-funcs] They all get pointer to a `task_struct` as their argument:
 	* `task_pid()` and `task_tid()` -- ID of the process ID (stored in `tgid` field) and thread (stored in `pid` field) respectively.
 Note that kernel most of the kernel code doesn't check cached `pid` and `tgid` but use namespace wrappers.
 	* `task_parent()` -- returns pointer to a parent process, stored in `parent`/`real_parent` fields
 	* `task_state()` -- returns state bitmask stored in `state`, such as `TASK_RUNNING` (0), `TASK_INTERRUPTIBLE` (1), `TASK_UNINTTERRUPTIBLE` (2).
 Last 2 values are for sleeping or waiting tasks -- the difference that only interruptible tasks may receive signals.